 Hasbro definitely took some risks with the lineup of action figures based on concept art in the Legacy Collection.
 Not all the choices were safe bets and branched into less popular characters or revisits of ones already given to us, like the Snowtrooper for example.
 For the most part, it has paid off and the new Snowtrooper based on Joe Johnston’s sketches is proof that this sub line is not getting dull at all and has room for so much more potential!
-The Episode V Concept Art Snowtrooper is a breathtakingly fresh approach to one of our favorite Imperials and it looks so different from the first concept art-based Snowtrooper (Concept Snowtrooper) we received in 2007’s 30 (77-07) line and again in the Toys R Us exclusive McQuarrie boxed sets.
+The Episode V Concept Art Snowtrooper is a breathtakingly fresh approach to one of our favorite Imperials and it looks so different from the first concept art-based Snowtrooper we received was 2007's TAC Concept Snowtrooper (Ralph McQuarrie Signature Series) (30 42) figure and again in 2009's LC Ralph McQuarrie Concept Collection (2 of 2) boxed set which was a Toys R Us exclusive.
 This time around the Snowtrooper looks completely different from what we are used to and it more colorful and more articulated.
-It will complement your Concept Boba Fett very nicely if you choose the correct head when displaying because one is Joe Johnston-specific.
+It will complement your Concept Boba Fett (Ralph McQuarrie Signature Series) (30 15) very nicely if you choose the correct head when displaying because one is Joe Johnston-specific.
 Hasbro ups the ante on articulation and this figure has been graced with super-articulation, a level that the McQuarrie Snowtrooper did not achieve.
 Also, Hasbro has opted not to use that many soft-goods on their concept figures, so we count ourselves very fortunate that this figure does have a fuzzy soft-goods skirt.
 (And it actually works quite well on this figure.
 We traditionally do not prefer partial soft-goods on our figures.)
 We hope that Hasbro continues to be steadfast with periodic releases of concept art based figures in the basic figure line.
 Without these concepts, Star Wars may have never turned out the way it did, so we have a lot of thanking to do for these artists.
 The Episode V Concept Art Snowtrooper will likely be one of the more popular concept art figures this year, mostly due to its reference to Episode V. It is a fan favorite film and the characters from this film (or the production of this film) are always zealously purchased without too much consideration.

 Although the final Snowtrooper used in the film looks nothing like this figure, we have to admit that the concept is very Star Wars friendly and looks as if it could have been used in the film.
 While his armor looks a bit space-aged, he has believable thicker armor and boots to obviously protect him from the cold and other harsher elements.
 The armor is complete with functioning holsters (painted navy blue) as well as a multi-layered armor system and wide belt.
 Missing in this design is the Snowtrooper’s large heavy assault rifle.
 He comes with a simple blaster pistol that just doesn’t seem to fit an Imperial very well.
 The figure is mostly white with navy blue trimming and very few red details.
 You will also find hints of silver which are intended to show metal portions of the uniform.
 The figure’s backpack is one of the neatest we have seen in a long time in any Star Wars collection.
 Multiple geometric shapes make up the design and it has quite a bit of color for a figure that looks pretty stagnant in white.
 Gray, red, silver, blue and white all contribute to the backpack’s details, textures and shape.
 The backpack is very well designed and one of the most impressive sculpts we have seen.
 While the front of his belt is a little bit boring, Hasbro makes up for it on the backside of the figure.
 Extra pouches have been incorporated into the design of the belt and it makes it look absolutely fantastic.
 The boots look as if they have been designed with cleats and this is a very believable construct that we actually wished the movie version Snowtroopers had.
 (Or, if they did, they weren’t as noticeable as on this figure.)
 On an ice planet, it would make sense for a boot or shoe to have some sort of device that would allow for better grip and traction in the snow.